dawarich-app/site/README.md

 ### Press resources and footer

 The public press kit is at `/press-kit`.
-Its page source is `src/pages/press-kit/`; it uses the original logo, app icon, product screenshots, and founder portraits in `static/img/`.
+Its page source is `src/pages/press-kit/`; it uses the original app logo and icon, light and dark logo variants, horizontal wordmarks, product screenshots, and founder portraits in `static/img/`.
+The additional downloadable logo files live in `static/img/press-kit/` and come from the project's existing brand assets.
 Update the page when those assets or the company facts change.

 Footer navigation is defined in `src/data/footerLinks.js`.
 Long columns use non-link subsection headings so visitors can scan product features, tools, documentation, and company links.
 Keep the press kit linked from the Company section and check `src/data/footerLinks.test.js` when moving links.